Motorcycles for Women: My Experience of Becoming a Rider

-“For many people, riding a motorcycle is not only a way to get around, it’s one of the most important social activities in their lives,” according to BikerBasics.com.
-As someone who has ridden motorcycles for years, I wholeheartedly agree with this sentiment.
+“For many people, riding a motorcycle is not only a way to get around, it’s one of the most important social activities in their lives,” says BikerBasics.com.
+As someone who has ridden motorcycles for years, I wholeheartedly agree.
 Belonging to the biker culture has exposed me to a way of life that I don’t intend to part ways with any time soon.
-But, this isn’t to say that my introduction to the culture was all sunshine and roses.
-I’ll admit, being a beginner rider brought plenty of challenges; but, being a woman in addition to being a beginner was a humbling experience, to say the least.
+But this isn’t to say my introduction to the culture was all sunshine and roses.
+I’ll admit, being a beginner rider brought plenty of challenges; but, being a woman rider was a humbling experience, to say the least.

-In the macho motorcycle culture that has long-dominated the sport, being a woman motorcycle rider really is its own rite of passage.
-I, for one, am beyond thrilled that the 'only men can ride' stigma is beginning to fade; but, I realize we will never be rid of it completely.
+In the macho motorcycle culture that has long-dominated the sport, being a woman motorcyclist really is its own rite of passage.
+I, for one, am beyond thrilled that the 'only men can ride' stigma is beginning to fade, but I realize we will never be rid of it completely.

-When I first started riding, for instance, there was an under-representation of motorcycles for women and female riders.
-I encountered several long-time riders, all men, who doubted not only my riding abilities, but also whether or not I was even a good ‘fit’ for the culture.
+When I first started riding, there was an under-representation of motorcycles for women and female riders.
+I encountered several long-time riders, all men, who doubted whether I was a good ‘fit’ for the culture.
 I remember thinking, “What does that even mean?
 A good fit?”
-There are motorcycles for women out there, and I can ride a motorcycle just as good as (and, in some cases, better than) you can; I respect the rules of the road as far as riding is concerned; and, most importantly, I’m not wedged in-between some dude and the sissy bar, sporting a “Property Of” patch.
+There are motorcycles for women out there, and I can ride a motorcycle just as good as, maybe even better than, you can.
+I respect the rules of the road, and, most importantly, I’m not wedged in-between some dude and the sissy bar sporting a “Property Of” patch.
 That’s gotta count for something, right?

-But, for the first couple of years of riding, it didn’t.
-It wasn’t until I started having conversations with other fellow male riders that my outlook began to change.
-To this day, I’m so grateful to have met these men because they explained to me that not every guy on a bike subscribes to this ‘macho’ mentality.
+But, for the first couple of years, it didn’t.
+It wasn’t until I started having conversations with other male riders that my outlook began to change.
+To this day, I’m so grateful to have met these men because they proved to me that not every guy on a bike subscribes to this ‘macho’ mentality.
 In fact, these men were more interested in promoting an all-inclusive biker culture, where everyone, regardless of age, experience, or gender, feels like they belong.
-Needless to say, I was relieved to hear this.

-While there were definitely times I felt discouraged in my pursuit to feel like I belonged, the truth is, I’m thankful for some of the hardship because, if anything, it reinforced that the things that matter most to me in life—and to everyone, really—aren’t always the easiest to come by.
+While there were times I felt discouraged in my pursuit to feel like I belonged, the truth is, I’m thankful for some of the hardship because, if anything, it reinforced that the things that matter most aren’t always the easiest to come by.
 But, when we do finally find our way, that feeling is easily one of the best we’ll ever have.

 Want to share your experience?
 Leave me a comment and tell me your story.
 You could be featured on our blog!